inab/oeb_general_docs/how_to/2_participe_events.md

 :ref: `technical_references/2_scientific_datasets.`

-These datasets must belong to an active benchmaking event, it means that a benchmarking workflow in VRE must have been executed. (+ info - "evaluate your tool", how to know that).
+In order to publish in OpenEBench, these datasets must belong to an active benchmaking event, it means that a benchmarking workflow in VRE must have been executed. (+ info - "evaluate your tool", how to know that).
 As the process to publish includes to associate the data to a registered OpenEBench tool, participant tool must be registered in OpenEBench first in order to asign an OpenEBench id for the participant tool.
 (+ info - "Register your tool to OpenEBench")